dcrebbin/ai-leetcode-coach/README.md

 2) npm run dev

-3) Added your Open Ai API key to the settings
+3) Add your Open Ai API key to the settings

 4) Load your leetcode question